-5. PROCEDURE FOR EMPLOYEE GROUP D (SUBSTITUTE TEACHERS)

-Applicable Groups(s) D:
+5. PROCEDURE FOR EMPLOYEE GROUP D (SUBSTITUTE TEACHERS) Applicable Groups(s) D:

-Any substitute teacher may file a written grievance with the Office of Human Capital, Employment Relations Department, within ten workdays of his or her termination, or receipt of discipline, or an inability to satisfactorily resolve a workplace safety issue with his or her immediate supervisor.
+Any substitute teacher may file a written grievance with the Office of Human Resources, Employment Relations Department, within 10 business days of his or her termination, or receipt of discipline, or an inability to satisfactorily resolve a workplace safety issue with his or her immediate supervisor.

-Upon receipt of a written grievance, the Chief Human Capital Officer will designate an appropriate designee to hear the grievance.
+Upon receipt of a written grievance, the Chief Human Resources Officer will designate an appropriate designee to hear the grievance.
+The employee or his/her representative will be notified of the designee assigned to the grievance and asked to contact the designee to schedule the hearing.
 The designee shall meet with the parties within 15 workdays of receipt of the grievance or as soon as practicable to discuss the grievance and attempt to resolve it.
+If the employee or employee representative does not contact the designee to schedule the hearing within 30 calendar days of filing, the grievance will be considered withdrawn.
+Additionally, the grievance hearing must be held within 60 days of filing or it will be considered withdrawn.
+This timeline may be waived by mutual agreement.
 The designee shall review documentation provided by both parties in support of the employee's position, may allow the parties to present brief overviews of their positions if this is deemed helpful, and may direct pertinent questions to the parties.
-If the matter is resolved, then the resolution will be reduced to writing and distributed to the parties.
-If the matter is not resolved, the designee shall advise the parties in writing of his/her disposition of the grievance within ten workdays after the meeting.
+The designee shall advise the employee in writing of his/her disposition of the grievance within 15 workdays after the meeting.